cosmos/cosmos-sdk/docs/gaia/validators/validator-setup.md

 # Validator Setup

 ::: warning Current Testnet
-The current testnet is `gaia-8000`.
+The current testnet is `gaia-8001`.
 :::

 Before setting up your validator node, make sure you've already gone through the [Full Node Setup](/docs/getting-started/full-node.md) guide.

 ## Running a Validator Node

 [Validators](/validators/overview.md) are responsible for committing new blocks to the blockchain through voting.
-A validator's stake is slashed if they become unavailable, double sign a transaction, or don't cast their votes.
+A validator's stake is slashed if they become unavailable or sign blocks at the same height.
 Please read about [Sentry Node Architecture](/validators/validator-faq.md#how-can-validators-protect-themselves-from-denial-of-service-attacks) to protect your node from DDOS attacks and to ensure high-availability.

 ::: danger Warning
 If you want to become a validator for the Hub's `mainnet`, you should [research security](/validators/security.md).